pascal-felique/NNCV/README.md

 - **Evaluation of Efficiency on Validation Dataset.xlsx**:

+This is an Excel sheet with the efficiency measurements for the different trained models on the validation dataset.

+- **Evaluation of Efficiency on Test Dataset - Via CodaLab**:

-This is an Excel sheet with the efficiency measurements for the different trained models.
+This is an Excel sheet with the efficiency measurements for the different trained models on the test dataset.

 ### Figures with training loss and validation loss graphs, and other measurements